 It took three days to ride the 1 730km route from Joburg to Cape Town.
 Day 1 was fast-paced – it’s all on the N1 from Joburg to Bloemfontein and important to get those kilometres under your belt so that you can hit the gravel to Philippolis (first stop) in the early afternoon.
 The second and third day are mostly on gravel and more leisurely.
 You will be on the road for the majority of all three days, though.

 Why this route?

 Joburg to Cape Town is always a schlepp.
 I hate the N1 with a burning passion and have always wanted to find an alternative route that gets me a little bit closer to the countryside.
-This route is packed with lots of gravel as well as stops in some of South Africa’s beautiful and overlooked towns – Philippolis, Graaff-Reinet, Nieu-Bethesda, Merweville, Sutherland are some examples.
-(You can also visit these towns and their surrounding roads with Bike Routes Tours.)
+This route is packed with lots of gravel as well as stops in some of South Africa’s beautiful and overlooked towns – Philippolis, Graaff-Reinet, Nieu-Bethesda, Merweville, Sutherland are some examples.)

 How the route runs